zdravkov/kendo-docs/framework/datasource/offline.md

 At the time of this writing there isn't a cross-browser way to determine whether a web application has Internet access or not.
 In addition some browsers treat online mode differently than the rest.
 More info about browser online mode is available in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine.onLine).

-This is why the Kendo DataSource does not attempt to automatically detect offline mode.
+This is why the Kendo UI DataSource does not attempt to automatically detect offline mode.
 The developer could implement that by either handlng the ["online" and "offline"](https://developer.mozilla.org/en-US/docs/Online_and_offline_events) events or via Ajax polling.

 ### Example - detect offline mode via the online and offline events